wbeck32/PostCaptain/README.md

 To change the look of the main body of the page (anything besides the content between the &lt;head&gt; tags), edit postcaptain.html.

 To change the look of the posts, edit the repo.jade template.

+#Test your site!

+When you want to preview your content, just run 'npm start' in the console, and navigate to 'localhost:3030' in your browser.
+Hit refresh whenever you want to see changes you have made.